 Now, I’ve got to do both.
 Trying to write when you’ve got a toddler who just wants to play with you is impossible.
 Therefore, I’ve been forced to wake up by 5 am for the past two years to write before he wakes up.
 Damn, I thought my days in banking were over!

 My one motto in life is, “Never fail due to a lack of effort because effort requires no skill.”
 The saying helps remind me to keep on going whenever I feel like making excuses.
 I hope this saying will help you too.

 Your ultimate goal is to be proud of your effort.
 No matter what happens, so long as you know you did your best you will be at peace with the results.

 Do your best to stay committed to something you care about for at least 10 years.
 If you do, great things will happen.

-Update 2021: Now that Joe Biden has been elected president, I’ve decided to return to early retirement life in 2021+.
+Update 2021: Now that Joe Biden has been elected president, I’ve decided to return to early retirement life before his term is over.
 It was good to make extra money after the Tax Cut and Jobs Act passed for 2018+, but I’m exhausted.
 Two young kids and a pandemic don’t go well together!
 I will use the extra capital earned to build more passive income to take care of my family.

 For more FS, subscribe to my weekly newsletter for more real-time, unique content.
 The secret to your success is never giving up.
 Let’s go!